 On the positive side, this means November offers seasonal spirit with fewer crowds than you get later.

-Those responsible tend to switch on the Christmas lights sometime in the second half of the month.
-The big date was November 16th back in 2023, for example.
-Though the giant tree on the Rathausplatz lit up from November 10th.
+Those responsible tend to switch on Vienna’s Christmas lights sometime in the middle of the month.
+For example, the giant tree on the Rathausplatz lit up on November 16th last time out and the main street displays in the centre did so the day before.

-These lights tend to take a more upmarket approach, especially the white chandeliers in the very centre of town.
+The city’s seasonal lights take a relatively upmarket approach, especially the white chandeliers in the very centre of town.

-LED joy is fine, of course, but the real fun starts with the Christmas markets.
+Anyway, LED joy is all well and good, but the real fun starts with the Christmas markets.

 (The market at Belvedere)

-These markets begin opening from the middle of the month and continue through to at least December 23rd.
-The huge Christkindlmarkt, for example, looks set to start around November 16th in 2024.
+The main markets all normally begin opening in November, and all continue through to at least December 23rd.
+The huge Christkindlmarkt, for example, traditionally opens until December 26th (concrete dates TBA).

 Although the full advent atmosphere does indeed come in December, it’s not a bad idea to pop into a market before then.

-(The gorgeous Kunsthistorisches Museum has a major Rembrandt exhibition in November)
+(The gorgeous Kunsthistorisches Museum has a major Wautier exhibition in November)

 With all its museums, Vienna hosts numerous exhibitions at any one time.
 But, now and then, a couple stand out from the crowd.
 And those top exhibitions often appear later in the year.

-- Bonus 1: the Photo+Adventure fair and festival (November 9th and 10th) is big on travel photography, for example, which means lots of photo exhibitions from top photographers covering various locations and/or themes.
+- Bonus 2: the Photo+Adventure fair and festival (November 8th and 9th) is big on travel photography, for example, which means lots of photo exhibitions from top photographers covering various locations and/or themes

-- Bonus 2: the ROTLICHT festival (November 15th to 25th) celebrates analogue photography with exhibitions and an event programme.
+- Bonus 3: the ROTLICHT festival (November 21st to 30th) celebrates analogue photography with exhibitions and an event programme

 Watch the stars

-November offers a big opportunity for those who favour the geekier side of cinema, comics and/or cosplay: Vienna Comic Con at the Messe Wien is my favourite event of the year (November 23rd and 24th).
+November offers a big opportunity for those who favour scifi, fantasy, Japanese pop culture, comics and/or cosplay: Vienna Comic Con at the Messe Wien remains my favourite event of the year (November 22nd and 23rd).

 As well as the film, book and TV stars, the event also features numerous professional artists, illustrators, screen voices, and cosplayers.
 And huge exhibitor, merchandise and art halls, a Star Wars parade, and heaps more.